introgianni/js_examples/README.txt

-# ReadMe 5.0 on branch feature1
+# ReadMe 6.0 on branch feature1 and so on
 Some javascript examples to read for learning JavaScript:

 JavaScript_prototype.txt